jigish/slate/README.md

 # About Slate #

-Slate is a window management application similar to Divvy and SizeUp (except better).
+Slate is a window management application similar to Divvy and SizeUp (except better and free!).
 Originally written to replace them due to some limitations in how each work, it attemps to overcome them by simply being extremely configurable.

 # Using Slate #